AdobeDocs/pass.en/help/accountiq/faq.md

 ---
 # Frequently asked questions {#faqs}

-1. Who is Account IQ designed for?
+1. Who is [!UICONTROL Account IQ] designed for?

-   **Answer.** Account IQ is designed to serve Programmers, MVPDs, and D2C services, however there are minor differences between these versions.
+   **Answer.** [!UICONTROL Account IQ] is designed to serve Programmers, MVPDs, and D2C services, however there are minor differences between these versions.
 There are limitations and restrictions on what data can be showed to each group.

 1. How far back does the data go?